 Generally, there is no priority given based on geographic location.
 The programs are funded to serve the needs of targeted clients regardless of geographic locations, so long as the clients are Lee's Summit residents.
-Some services go beyond the City limits due to the nature of their programs.

 The City's purpose is to serve those individuals and areas that have been identified within the Con Plan.
 This does not focus on a certain area of the City, but rather a population of people.
 The City and it's supported projects assist people within the community, so long as the individual is a resident of Lee's Summit.